 DCS engines are controlled in scale miles per hour (smph) and increments of one.
-So, that means if you dial up 10, your engine will smoothly accelerate to 10 smph.
+So, that means if you dial up 10, you engine will smoothly accelerate to 10 smph.
 There is no need to select a speed step setting, there's only one precise linear control at scale speeds.
 See, powerful yet simple.

 Introducing the ultimate in prototypical operation Proto-Whistle.
-Your new M.T.H.
-HO Steam Engine includes this amazing feature.
+Your new GS-4/6 includes this amazing feature.
 It allows you to adjust the pitch of the steam whistle just like you were sitting the cab pulling the whistle rope yourself.
 This new feature is controllable from either your DCS Commander or with your DCS system with software version 4.0 or greater (see your DCS or DCS Commander instruction manual for specifics on how to operate this feature)

-Not only that but your M.T.H.
-HO Steam Engine also has a Grade Crossing Whistle Feature.
+Not only that but your GS-4/6 also has a Grade Crossing Whistle Feature.
+So just like the real engine, with the push of a single button, you can trigger the Grade Crossing Whistle.
 To trigger the Grade Crossing Whistle press the A3 button on your DCS Commander or the SXS softkey on your DCS Remote Handheld.